jerryz920/SAFE-latte/safe-apps/cloud-attestation/latte.md

 Latte allow endorsements on image properties, configuration properties, and endorsers.

+### VM image properties
-### One can endorse certain properties of images based on the code.
+One can endorse certain properties of images based on the code.
 For example, the following
 endorses the ``attester'' of a kube-image running in a VM.